fvi-att/DockerDevEnv/README.md

 # DockerDevEnv
-this is my favorite environment using docker
+this is my favorite developping environment using docker